rockthejvm/rockthejvm-site/src/content/articles/scala-3-givens-vs-implicits.md

 Implicit defs were never meant to be used like methods.
 Therefore, there's a clear discrepancy between the structure of the code (a method) and the intention (a conversion).
 The new Scala 3 contextual abstractions solve this problem by being very clear on the intent:

-- given/using clauses are used for passing "implicit" arguments
+- Given/using clauses are used for passing "implicit" arguments
-- implicit conversions are done by creating instances of `Conversion`
+- Implicit conversions are done by creating instances of `Conversion`
-- extension methods have their first-class syntactic structure
+- Extension methods have their first-class syntactic structure

 ## Conclusion